- Camps & Camping (4)

 Information on the history, people, government, economy, geography, communications, transportation, military, and transnational issues for 267 world entities.

-Web site offers detailed citation style guides in PDF for AAA (American Anthropological Association), MLA (Modern Language Association), Chicago (Turabian) and APA (American Psychological Association).
+Web site offers detailed citation style guides in PDF for MLA (Modern Language Association), Chicago (Turabian) and APA (American Psychological Association).

 Provides information on basic classical repertoire, recommended cd lists, and reviews and articles.